core-wg/draft-dns-over-coap/draft-lenders-dns-over-coap.md

 {{?I-D.ietf-core-resource-directory}}.
 Automatic configuration SHOULD only be done from a trusted source.

-When discovering the URI through a link mechanism such as where the {{?RFC6690}} attribute "resource type" is available, the resource type TBDcore.dns can be used to identify a generic DNS resolver that is available to the client.
+When discovering the URI through a link mechanism such as where the {{?RFC6690}} attribute "resource type" is available, the resource type "core.dns" can be used to identify a generic DNS resolver that is available to the client.

 Basic Message Exchange
 ======================